Follow More Closely on our Facebook Group – Visit Key West

 Florida’s Governor DeSantis issued an executive order that grants the governor the ability to invalidate local emergency orders, limit emergency orders to seven-day intervals, and block state or local governments from shuttering businesses or in-person learning at schools.
 The bill also keeps businesses or schools from requiring “vaccine passports,” or asking entrants to provide proof that they have been vaccinated.

-In response, Monroe County will not be enforcing the county facial covering ordinance.
-The county also rescinded their mask ordinance.
+In response, Monroe County also rescinded their mask ordinance.
 Individual businesses may still have requirements in place if they choose.

 December 5, 2020 – UPDATE